omkargarde/cohort-problems/README.md

 bun run start
 ```

-after starting the bun server, user can navigate to [http://localhost:3000/](http://localhost:3000/), on the index page, routes are provided to all the my work which is ready to be showcased
+After starting the bun server, user can navigate to [http://localhost:3000/](http://localhost:3000/), on the index page, routes are provided to all the my work which is ready to be showcased

+## Tech stack

+- HTML
+- CSS
+- TypeScript